|

 Haddington

-The administrative capitol of East Lothian is Haddington, the town with the beautiful St. Mary's Church.
-Hearing the many beautiful churchbells on Sunday morning is a pleasure for the ear.
-It's interesting to note that East Lothian was officially known as Haddingtonshire before 1921.
+The administrative capital of East Lothian is Haddington, the town with the beautiful St. Mary’s Church.
+Hearing the many beautiful church-bells on Sunday morning is a pleasure for the ear.
+It’s interesting to note that East Lothian was officially known as Haddingtonshire before 1921.
 Another interesting fact is that Haddington was at one point the fourth largest city in Scotland.
 Today however Haddington has a population of less than 9,000.
 Haddington is a nice town to discover and offers good shopping facilities.

 North Berwick

-Where Haddington is the administrative hq I think it's safe to say that North Berwick is the touristic capitol of East Lothian, not in the last place due to the presence of the Scottish Sea Bird Centre which is housed on the site of the large open swimming pool, a well known tourist attraction in earlier days which was closed in 1995.
+Where Haddington is the administrative hq I think it’s safe to say that North Berwick is the touristic capital of East Lothian, not in the last place due to the presence of the Scottish Seabird Centre which is housed on the site of the large open swimming pool, a well known tourist attraction in earlier days which was closed in 1995.
 From a historic point of view North Berwick played an important part for many pilgrims on their way to St. Andrews.
 The first mention of a port in North Berwick was in 1177.
-During mediaeval times up to 10,000 pilgrims a year were ferried across the Forth to Earlsferry in fife, en route to St. Andrews.
+During medieval times up to 10,000 pilgrims a year were ferried across the Forth to Earlsferry in fife, en route to St. Andrews.
 The present harbour is the result of many improvement carried out in the 18th and 19th centuries, often after storm damage.
 Located in the harbour area are the remains of St. Andrews Old Kirk.
-Nowadays the porch and remains of walls are left but the church played an important role for the pilgrims in the earlier days.
+Nowadays the porch and some remains of walls are left but the church played an important role for the pilgrims in the earlier days.

 North Berwick harbour area, St Andrews Old Kirk and Sea Bird Centre